Capturing reduced-order quantum many-body dynamics out of equilibrium via neural ordinary differential equations: Introduction

 Accurately describing the non-equilibrium dynamics of interacting quantum many-body systems remains a central challenge because the full many-body wave function resides in a Hilbert space whose dimension grows exponentially with the particle number.
-Wave-function-based methods, which allow a full parametrization of the Hilbert space such as the multiconfigurational time-dependent Hartree Fock method (MCTDHF) \cite{caillat2005Correlated, hochstuhl2014Timedependent} or matrix-product-state (MPS) techniques~\cite{Scholl2005,haegeman2016Unifying,kloss2018Timedependent,Cirac2021} provide numerically exact results but are limited to modest system sizes and short propagation times.
-Other approaches such as the time-dependent density-functional theory (TDDFT)~\cite{runge1984DensityFunctional,ullrich2012TimeDependent} or time-dependent Hartree–Fock (TDHF)~\cite{caillat2005Correlated} scale favorably yet are limited to weakly (TDDFT) or uncorrelated (TDHF) systems.
+Wave-function-based methods, which allow, in principle, a full parametrization of the Hilbert space such as the multiconfigurational time-dependent Hartree Fock method (MCTDHF) \cite{caillat2005Correlated, hochstuhl2014Timedependent} or matrix-product-state (MPS) techniques~\cite{Scholl2005,haegeman2016Unifying,kloss2018Timedependent,Cirac2021} provide numerically exact results but are, in general, limited to modest system sizes and short propagation times.
+Other approaches such as the time-dependent density-functional theory (TDDFT)~\cite{runge1984DensityFunctional,ullrich2012TimeDependent} or time-dependent Hartree–Fock (TDHF)~\cite{caillat2005Correlated} scale favorably, yet are limited to weakly (TDDFT) or uncorrelated (TDHF) systems.
 Several approaches exist that avoid the exponential scaling of wavefunctions by using a reduced object instead.
-One prominent example are methods that use non-equilibrium Green's functions (NEGF) as the central object (for a review see e.g.~\cite{stefanucci_2025}).
+One prominent example are methods that use non-equilibrium Green's functions (NEGF) as the central object (for an introduction see e.g.~\cite{stefanucci_2025}).
 However, NEGF methods typically feature a nonlinear scaling with time.
-The \ac{td2rdm} formalism~\cite{lackner2015Propagating,lackner2017Highharmonic,donsa2023Nonequilibrium} follows a similar spirit but features a linear scaling in time: the \ac{2rdm} $D_{12}(t)$ contains the exact two-particle information, and the total energy can be expressed as a functional of $D_{12}(t)$ (if the Hamiltonian only contains one- and two-body operators), thereby reducing the computational cost from exponential to polynomial scaling.
+Another strategy is the local-information time-evolution (LITE) approach~\cite{Artiaco2024Efficient}, which decomposes the system into subsystems at different spatial scales and evolves their reduced density matrices in parallel, systematically discarding long-range entanglement above a cutoff scale while preserving the information flow without assumptions on its microscopic details; however, its computational cost scales exponentially with the subsystem scale that controls accuracy.
+The \ac{td2rdm} formalism~\cite{lackner2015Propagating,lackner2017Highharmonic,donsa2023Nonequilibrium} follows a similar spirit as NEGF but features a linear scaling in time: the \ac{2rdm} $D_{12}(t)$ contains the full two-particle information, and the total energy can be expressed as a functional of $D_{12}(t)$ (if the Hamiltonian only contains one- and two-body operators), thereby reducing the computational cost from exponential to polynomial scaling.
 Its power stems from the explicit inclusion of dynamical two-particle correlations and from a systematic closure of the \ac{bbgky} hierarchy via a reconstruction of the \ac{3rdm} $D_{123}(t)$ as a functional of $D_{12}(t)$.
 The method thus relies on approximate reconstruction functionals; present state-of-the-art schemes are time-local, which guarantees the linear scaling in time of the method, and quadratic in the two-particle cumulant $\Delta_{12}(t)$, thereby neglecting memory effects and higher-order cumulants.
 Consequently, the accuracy of \ac{td2rdm} depends on the quality of the time-local $D_{123}$ reconstruction.
 We would like to point out that extensions of NEGFs methods featuring a linear scaling in time \cite{schluenzen2020achieving, joost2022Dynamically, pavlyukh_time-linear_2022} face the same problem of the necessity to reconstruct unknown components of the equations of motion in a time-local fashion.
 So, the deep question is, in which regimes can we find a sufficiently accurate time-local reconstruction functional?
 Can numerical methods shed light on this problem?